openZH/covid_19/README.md

 # Data structure
-The data of the Cantonal case numbers is structured in such a way, it can be easily expanded vertically (Confederation).
+The data of the Cantonal case numbers is structured as follows:

 [example-file](https://github.com/openZH/covid_19/blob/master/COVID19_Fallzahlen_Beispiel.csv)